 I highly discourage anyone from trying to ascend and especially descend on the north face close to where Pinnacles Hut is.
 It would incredibly easy to get bluffed out there and sadly there have been causalities there before.

 It’s possible to hike up to the summit of Mt Somers all year round but depending on your experience and the conditions.
 The wintertime of course is the hardest as the face sees very little sun.
-It gets super icey, can be very snowy and alpine skills are needed.
-It wouldn’t take much to slip down that face close to the summit!
+It gets really icey, can be very snowy and alpine skills are needed.

 Summertime can of course be quite hot and windy.
 So make sure you’ve got enough water and sun protection.
 I wouldn’t suggest heading up when it’s windy.
 Wait for a calm day as it would get very dangerous on the ridge in gail.

 My favourite time is Autumn.
-The track is a bit muddy in places but it’s also not incredibly hot.
-You do lose light quicker so you’ll have to be mindful of that.
+Every time I’ve hiked Mt Somers it’s been at at the beginning of May.
+The track is a bit muddy in places, and you don’t have as much daylight but it’s also not incredibly hot.

 Mt Somers isn’t the biggest mountain or hardest hike by any means but it is a good challenge.
 If you’ve been getting out regularly for hikes and have some confidence over rocky terrain, definitely give this one a go!
-If you’re not feeling quite ready yet hiking up to Staveley Hill is an awesome effort in itself.
-It’s a good way to give you an idea of what the track is like.
+If you’re not feeling quite ready yet, hiking up to Staveley Hill and turning around is a great effort or going around the mountain on the south face track as a point to point.
+This will give you a good idea of what the track is like.

 Hi Lauren,The poster girl for Mt Somers!I’m Lew Shaw,a tive in the outdoor community & live in Metnhven.I belong to the Mt Somers Walkway Society,a small group who look after tracks & assets on our fav mountain.We have a f/b page, Mt.